 Current trends and challenges.
-By 2011, power consumption of computing data centers is expected to exceed 100,000,000,000 kilowatt-hours(kWh) and generate over 40,568,000 tons of CO2 emissions [1, 2, 3].
-Since data centers operate at only 20-30% utilization, 70-80% of this power consumption is lossed due to over-provisioned idle resources, resulting in roughly 29,000,000 tons of unnecessary CO2 emissions [1, 2, 3].
-Applying new computing paradigms, such as cloud computing with auto-scaling, to increase server utilization and decrease idle time is therefore paramount to creating greener computing environments with reduced power consumption and emissions [4, 5, 6, 7, 8].
+By 2011, power consumption of computing data centers is expected to exceed 100,000,000,00 kilowatt-hours(kWh) and generate over 40,568,000 tons of CO2 emissions [1, 2, 3].
+Since data centers operate at only 20-30% utilization, 70-80% of this power consumption is lost due to over-provisioned idle resources, resulting in roughly 29,000,000 tons of unecessary CO2 emissions [1, 2, 3].
+Applying new computing paradigms, such as cloud computing to increase server utilization and decrease idle time is therefore paramount to creating greener computing environments with reduced power consumption and emissions [4, 5, 6, 7, 8].

 Cloud computing is a computing paradigm that uses virtualized server infrastructure and auto-scaling to provision virtual OS instances dynamically [9].
 Rather than over-provisioning an application's infrastructure to meet peak load demands, an application can auto-scale by dynamically acquiring and releasing virtual machine (VM) instances as load fluctuates.
-Auto-scaling increases server utilization and decreases idle time compared with over-provisioned infrastructures, in which superfluous system resources remain idle and unnecessarily consume power and emit superfluous CO 2.
-Moreover, by allocating VMs to applications on demand, cloud infrastructure users can pay for servers incrementally rather than investing the large up-front costs to purchase new servers, reducing up-front operational costs.
+Auto-scaling increases server utilization and decreases idle time compared with over-provisioned infrastructures, in which superfluous system resources remain idle and uneccesarily consume power and emit superfluous CO2.